arjun372/NE591-008/src/project/project1/README.md

 # Project Milestone 1: LUP Factorization based Serial Diffusion Equation Solver

 Serial 2D, one speed, time-independent, neutron diffusion equation solver.
-Matrix equation solved using LU factorization with pivotin.
+Matrix equation solved using LU factorization with pivoting.
 File I/O is performed using a combination of `CSV` and `JSON` files.

 ## Table of Contents